 The median sold home price in 2018 for St. Cloud is $220,000, one of the lowest home prices in Orlando.
 This area caters well to those looking for land or a homestead, without pretense.
 That being said, most newer homes in St. Cloud are built in subdivisions with small- to medium-sized lots.
 My favorite neighborhoods include Canoe Creek Woods and the Villas Del Castillo.

 The Narcoossee Road area has flourished over time.
 In the last 10 years, I’ve watched this area of St. Cloud turn from rural to almost completely built out with beautiful homes and subdivisions.
 Many builders jumped at the opportunity of vacant land close to 417.
 This section of town is the perfect spot to enjoy the amenities of Lake Nona with a price tag closer to St. Cloud.

 Why Live Here?

 St. Cloud is the place to go if you want to get away from hustle and bustle.
 It’s a quieter residential town with a slower pace.
-Homes are reasonably priced.
+Also, if you’re looking for homes with land to spare, St. Cloud is a great place to look.
+Homes tend to sit on larger lots here, and are reasonably priced when compared with other areas in Central Florida.
 Apart from being a little over half an hour from Disney, there’s not much going on here — which is an amenity in its own right.

 Houses for sale in St. Cloud, FL